yykaya/almond_diversity/README.md

 # almond_diversity
-Almond Germplasm Analysis Scripts: popgen and comparative statistics of almond SV+SNP sites from 22 short-read accessions
+Almond Germplasm Analysis Scripts: Popgen and comparative statistics of almond SV+SNP sites from WW short-read accessions.

+MS is under review and repo will be updated!